 The short answer is that it depends on who filled in a particular official document.
 I have twelve siblings.
 Eleven of them are recorded as Harron; the other sibling, Peter, and I were registered as Harran.
 Although "an" was his official name, Peter chose to stay with "on" in line with our other siblings; I chose to go with "an" and that has continued onto my own children.

 This name inconsistency is not just in my generation; my great grandfather and his family are recorded in the 1901 census as Harran, in the 1901 census they are recorded as Harron.

 No personal data is collected on this site.
 The only cookies used are strictly functional ones e.g. to display any previous searches you have done.

 Personal genealogical information about living individuals such as date of birth, photos and other media are not shown publicly to casual users.
 If you want to see more detailed information for living individuals, then please contact me either using the link below, by email, Messenger or WhatsApp.

 If there is any personal information about you displayed on this site that you would prefer not to be shown, please use the contact button below to ask for it to be removed.

 Although I have put the tree together for this site, doing that is is some ways the easy part, the really hard part is tracking down the information in the first place.
-Numerous people have provided me with that information, particularly my older siblings Michael, Margaret and Pat who helped clarify family relationships and provided me with numerous personal recollections and family stories.
+Numerous people have provided me with that information, particularly my older siblings Michael, Margaret and Pat and my cousin Margo Duddy who helped clarify family relationships and provided me with numerous personal recollections and family stories.
 A few individuals outside my immediate family have made considerable contributions: